top of page

 Be honest with yourself

 It’s easy to keep munching on just one more chocolate, or have just one more potato, but every “just one more” quickly adds up.
-We tend to underestimate the negative impacts of unhealthy food, so be honest about what you’re eating and pay attention.
+It’s easy to underestimate how much we’re eating, so try to stay aware of portion sizes and what you’re having.
 Look at food labels and understand what you’re eating instead of guessing or burying your head in the sand.

 Eat the healthy stuff first